Volleyball Coaching Styles

 Submissive Coach

-This type of volleyball coach is the opposite of the command coach.
+This type of coach is the opposite of the command coach.
 He is simply their in practice to baby-sit the players.

 He doesn't spend any time preparing his practices, is constantly complaining about players behavior, and doesn't show much

-control of the players attitudes.
-This type of coach doesn't understand the duties of a volleyball coach and usually lacks a good volleyball IQ.
+This type of coach doesn't understand the duties of a coach and usually lacks a good volleyball IQ.

 He usually accepts this

-youth coaching
+youth volleyball coaching

 job because of the financial interest or his children are part of the team, and